 - Ground lease would help the landlord to escape the payment of a substantial income or capital gains tax if the land is sold directly. - The property owner is able to retain the ownership of the property for long-term and still put the property into economic and productive use.
-Additionally, there are some properties that owners are legally prohibited from selling them and there might not be legal constraints for them to engage into a long-term ground lease. - A ground lease and a successful project on the leased land would definitely lead to uninterrupted, passive income stream to the landlord.
+Additionally, there are some properties that owners are legally prohibited from selling them and there might not be legal-constraints for-them to engage into a long-term ground lease. - A ground lease and a successful project on the leased land would definitely lead to uninterrupted, passive income stream to the landlord. - Under ground lease, there is a possibility for the landlord to have an effective mechanism to exert control over the development of the premises of the ground lease.